 top of page

-WHERE TO SEE LONDON’S MERRIEST CHRISTMAS DISPLAYS
+LONDON’S BEST FREE CHRISTMAS DISPLAYS

 Christmas is expensive, so save your lighting bill and head out to gawp at some of London’s prettiest Christmas displays and lights for free.

-We’ve rounded up some of the capital’s merriest and most unusual Christmas displays.
+We’ve rounded up some of the capital’s merriest and most unusual festive displays.
 And we’re not talking street lights - we all know you can get your fix of twinkling pretties at London’s most famous lights, like Regent Street, Oxford Street, Bond Street and Covent Garden.

 Below are some of the Big Smoke's shiniest baubles to officially switch on your Christmas spirit.